Fudan-iGEM/2023-wiki/docs/src/part-collection.md

-## Functional System
+## Terraforming System

 Our objective is to modify the biofilm to firmly attach to the surfaces of Martian rocks and facilitate the process of rock erosion.
 To achieve this, we have introduced the **oxalic acid module** and the **extracellular polysaccharide (EPS) module**.

-As for the oxalic acid module, following multiple discussions with [CAU-China_2022](/collaborations/#with-cau-china-project-design), we have decided to adopt their composite part([ BBa_K4192120](http://parts.igem.org/Part:BBa_K4192120)) to produce oxalic acid by modifying the TCA cycle of *E.coli*.
+As for the oxalic acid module, following multiple discussions with [CAU-China_2022](/collaborations/#with-cau-china-project-design), we have decided to adopt their composite part ([ BBa_K4192120](http://parts.igem.org/Part:BBa_K4192120)) to produce oxalic acid by modifying the TCA cycle of *E.coli*.

 Regarding the EPS module, inspired by XJTU-China_2020's [project](https://2020.igem.org/Team:XJTU-China), we plan to overexpress the key enzymes, PgmA and GalU, both from *E.coli* pathways involved in EPS synthesis, to increase the amount of EPS around the biofilm.
 To enhance EPS production, we have also incorporated these enzymes into the pRAP system ([BBa_K4765121](http://parts.igem.org/wiki/index.php?title=Part:BBa_K4765121)).